AmirPasha25/stochastic-gradient-descent/README.md

 - Instead of taking a smooth step guided by the whole bowl, SGD takes a step based on just **one point on the bowl**.
 - This makes the path **zig-zag**, bouncing around as it moves toward the minimum.
-- Even though it’s noisier, this randomness can help **avoid getting stuck in local minima**.
+- Even though it’s noisier, this randomness will help **avoid getting stuck in local minima**.
 - Overall, it’s faster per iteration, but requires more careful tuning of the learning rate.

 ---